knohitch/clickveed/COOLIFY_DEPLOYMENT_FIXES.md

 **Changes made:**
 - Changed base image from `node:18-alpine` to `node:18-slim`
 - Replaced `apk` package manager with `apt-get`
-- Installed `libssl1.1` which Prisma requires
+- Installed `libssl3` which is available in Debian Bookworm
 - Maintained all multi-stage build functionality

-This ensures that Prisma can find the libssl.so.1.1 library it was compiled against.
+This ensures that the required OpenSSL libraries are available for Prisma.

 ## Files Modified